 If you’re worried about the ethics of your work, start with transparency.
 It’s the ultimate safety net.
 Being open about how you used AI protects your reputation and keeps the trust between you and your instructor intact.

-Following AI citation guidelines isn't just for the overachievers—it’s now a requirement.
-Major style guides like APA and MLA have already rolled out specific formats for citing AI-generated content.
-But don't stop at the bibliography.
-If a tool helped you analyze a massive dataset or structure a complex argument, tell your professor.
-A quick note explaining your process goes a long way in proving that you—not the machine—are in the driver's seat.
+Following AI citation guidelines is now a requirement.
+Major style guides like APA and MLA have already established specific formats for citing AI-generated content.
+Do not stop at the bibliography.
+If a tool helped analyze a massive dataset or structure a complex argument, tell your professor.
+A brief note explaining your process demonstrates that you, not the machine, are directing the work.

 Don't Trust the Machine Blindly